indpon/syrocketclubremake/README.md

-# syrocketclubremake
+# Syracuse Rocket Club Homepage Remake
-The home page remake for https://syracuserocketclub.org
+The new homepage we have been waiting for, for https://syracuserocketclub.org